bharrisau/wa-assoc-rules/rules.markdown

             within 18 months after incorporation; and
         (c) must, within 30 days of-
-            (i) receiving a request in writing to do so from not less than TODO members, convene a special general meeting for the purpose specified in that request; or
-            (ii) the Secretary receiving a notice under rule 9 (4), convene a general meeting to deal with the appeal to which that notice relates.
+            (i) receiving a request in writing to do so from not less than 10% of the members entitled to vote, convene a special general meeting for the purpose specified in that request; or (ii) the Secretary receiving a notice under rule 9 (4), convene a general meeting to deal with the appeal to which that notice relates.